Metaswitch/chronos/doc/api.md

 It takes three mandatory parameters

-* `requesting-node=<address>` - The address of the requesting node.
+* `node-for-replicas=<address>` - The address of the node to check for replica status (typically the requesting node).
 This must match a node in the Chronos cluster
 * `sync-mode=<sync-mode>` - The synchronization mode.
 The only currently supported value is SCALE.
 * `cluster-view-id=<cluster-view-id>` - The requesting node's view of the current cluster configuration.